laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 It can also be helpful for debugging protocols.

+# Clarified Big Number Requirements {#bignum}

+This text replaces {{Section 3.4.3 of -cbor}}

+Tag numbers 2 and 3 define “bignums” to encode arbitrary precision integers.

+The content of a bignum tag MUST be a byte string, interpreted as an unsigned integer n in network byte order (big-endian).

+* For tag 2 (positive bignum), the value is n.
+* For tag 3 (negative bignum), the value is -1 - n.

+All decoders MUST accept and ignore leading zeros in the byte string of a bignum.
+They MUST ALSO accept an empty byte string and treat it as the value zero.

+There are Preferred and non-Preferred Serializations for big numbers.
+The Preferred Serialization of big numbers is also deterministic, so there are no additional requirements for deterministic encoding of big numbers.

+In Preferred Serialization, the bignum number space is unified with CBOR major types 0 and 1.
+This means that any value that can be represented using major type 0 (unsigned integers) or 1 (negative integers) MUST NOT be encoded as a bignum.
+For example, the value 1 must be encoded as 0x01, not as the bignum 0xc24101.

+Additionally, bignums in Preferred Serialization MUST NOT be encoded with leading zeros.

+In Nonpreferred Serialization, there is no unification.
+Values that could otherwise be encoded using major types 0 or 1 may be encoded as bignums instead.
+For example, the value 1 may be encoded as 0xc24101.

+Implementations in environments that support 128-bit integers SHOULD implement tags 2 and 3 to encode and decode them.
+Additionally, if Preferred Serialization is implemented, it SHOULD include implementation of Preferred Serialization for tags 2 and 3.

+## Background Discussion on Preferred Serialization of Big Numbers

+The Preferred Serialization requirement for big numbers is unusual.
+The next two sections explain why it is unusual.
+The third section explains why this choice was made.

+This explanation is provided to help readers keep clarity on the distinction between serialization and data models, given the unusual use of Preferred Serialization for big numbers.

+### Preferred Serialization Background

+As mentioned in {{models}}, variation in serialization has been intentionally designed into CBOR to accommodate implementation in constrained environments.
+All the Preferred Serialization and CDER requirements, except for those related to big numbers, are to neutralize this variation for environments that don't need it.
+These requirements provide interoperability and determinism for the CBOR major types and do nothing else.
+For example, the Preferred Serialiation requirement for the shortest form of the argument removes the variability in argument encoding that is sometimes made use of in constrained requirements.

+### Data Model Background

+{{models}} distinguishes serialization from data models.
+The CBOR major types and tags exist in and are separated in the CBOR data model.
+The serialization of a particular type or tag is orthogonal to is major type and how it manifests at the data model level.
+For example, a floating-poing number is the same floating-point number at the data model level no matter how it is serialized.

+Specifically, major types 0 and 1, are conceptually separate from tags 2 and 3 in data model.
+The unification of of the these is thusn conceptually something that is happening at the data model level.

+### Why Unification is Part of Preferred Serialization

+Another view can be taken.
+There is exact equivalence of all the big number values with major types 0 and 1 for the entire range of values for major types 0 and 1.
+From that view, there are two possible serialization for that range of values.
+Selecting one versus the other can be viewed as a serialization preference while at the same time it is unification of distinct types at the data model level.

+Another reason is that this is what {{-cbor}} specified and this document seeks maximal compatibility with it.

+A third is to promote uniform common encoding of 128-bit integers.
+Including it in Preferred Serialization encourages implementation.

 # Deterministic Encoding for Popular Tags {#Tags}

 The definitions of the following tags in {{-cddl}} allow variation in the data mode, thus it is useful to define a deterministic encoding for them should a particular deterministic protocol need one.